nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, macOS
 * **CLI**: Command Line Interface
 * **MSS**: Main Success Scenario
+* **[Command Box](https://ay2122s2-cs2103t-t17-1.github.io/tp/UserGuide.html#navigation)**: Text field for users to key in their commands
+* **[Response Box](https://ay2122s2-cs2103t-t17-1.github.io/tp/UserGuide.html#navigation)**:  Tinner's response to user's commands. <br/>If the command was successful, Tinner would respond with what it did.
+Else it tells you what went wrong and any tips to fix it

 ## Appendix: Instructions for manual testing <a id="instructions-for-manual-testing"></a>